debruine/webmorphR/README.md

 ## Installation

-You can (hopefully soon) install webmorphR from CRAN with:
+You can install webmorphR from CRAN with:

 ``` r
 install_packages("webmorphR")